-You can call back on this number and select Option 3 < to cast your vote.
-Make sure to call back to vote before 5pm this Friday by Friday 19 May.
+You can call back on this number and select Option 3 to cast your vote.
+Make sure to call back before 1pm this Saturday the [ELECTION DAY] to vote.

 You will need to have your application number and PIN to submit your vote.